Understanding VOCs, HAPs, and Emission Regulations

-Volatile Organic Compounds (VOC) and Hazardous Air Pollutants (HAP) are generated when chemicals vaporize and form a gas.
-These gases create ground-level pollution, also known as smog.
-While these compounds are harmful to humans, they are also highly toxic to the environment.
-Therefore, the Environmental Protection Agency (EPA) regulates the amount of VOCs and HAPs released by manufacturers nationwide.
+Volatile Organic Compounds (VOCs) and Hazardous Air Pollutants (HAPs) are released when chemicals vaporize into gas.
+These pollutants contribute to ground-level smog, which is harmful to human health and toxic to the environment.
+To protect communities and ecosystems, the Environmental Protection Agency (EPA) regulates the amount of VOCs and HAPs that manufacturers can release.

-Furthermore, specific guidelines exist for each type of product used by manufacturers, such as automobile, architectural, and aerosol coatings.
-As a result, facility owners may be subject to varying limits, both within the production process and for the emissions generated by the plant.
+Specific guidelines exist for different types of products, including automobile coatings, architectural coatings, and aerosol products.
+As a result, facility owners may face varying limits for both the production process and the emissions generated by their plants.

 Federal Regulations

-The Clean Air Act (1970) oversees emission limits for all stationary and mobile sources.
-The EPA’s National Volatile Organic Compound Emission Standards are based on the rules outlined in the Clean Air Act and inform industries on VOC limits and production protocols.
-These regulations were enacted to help reduce VOC emissions by 90,000 tons per year.
+The Clean Air Act of 1970 establishes emission limits for stationary and mobile sources.
+Under this framework, the EPA enforces National Volatile Organic Compound Emission Standards to guide industries in reducing VOC emissions.
+These regulations aim to cut VOC emissions by approximately 90,000 tons annually.

-To meet these goals, the EPA sets VOC-to-product ratios for applicable industries.
-For example, pretreatment wash primers used in automobile coatings must contain no more than 780 VOCs per liter of product.
-The EPA outlines all regulatory limits for each industry and the national VOC limits required during and after the manufacturing process.
+The EPA sets VOC-to-product ratios for industries to ensure compliance.
+For example, pretreatment wash primers used in automobile coatings must contain no more than 780 grams of VOCs per liter of product.
+Regulatory limits cover all stages of manufacturing, ensuring emissions remain within national thresholds.

 State-Level Regulations